Komanawa-Solutions-Ltd/Z22031HAW_hawea-model/Scenarios/README.rst

 #.
 The Hawea Flat-hillside and Hawea Flat-lake allocation zones have been rearranged into the Hawea Flat allocation zone
    and Grandview allocation zone.
 This is based on the new information that Lake Hawea levels impact the groundwater levels in most of the Hawea Flat area.
-The Grandview allocation zone is defined as the area to the west of the Hawea flat allocation zone which is not impacted by Lake Hawea levels.
+The Grandview allocation zone is defined as the area to the west of the Hawea Flat allocation zone which is not impacted by Lake Hawea levels.
 The location of the Grandview-Hawea Flat boundary was approximately defined by the inferred Grandview Fault location.
 The Grandview Fault is thought to uplift basement rock above the Hawea Flat groundwater levels and therefore prevent the lake levels from impacting the groundwater in this area.
-Because the Grandview Fault is not well defined we suggest that areas show in the Grandview allocation zone could be reassigned to the Hawea Flat allocation zone if further investigation shows that water levels at that location are impacted by the Lake Hawea levels and that it would be reasonable to infer that groundwater flows from the lake to the area of interest.
+Because the Grandview Fault is not well defined we suggest that areas show #todo this part doesn't make sense with the current sentence, in the Grandview allocation zone could be reassigned to the Hawea Flat allocation zone if further investigation shows that water levels at that location are impacted by the Lake Hawea levels and that it would be reasonable to infer that groundwater flows from the lake to the area of interest.
 #.
 We explicitly included the Camp Hill Moraine, but we suggest that very limited water is likely to be available in this
    zone.
 #.
-We extend the sandy point zone to the northern border of the next allocation zone.
+We extend the sandy point zone to the Northern border of the next allocation zone.
 #.
 We explicitly model and include the Maungawera Valley allocation zone, which was not addressed in the Wilson (2012)
    report.
 #.
-Here we have suggested possible setback areas for the Butterfield and Campbell's wetland, note these location are suggestions
+Here we have suggested possible setback areas for the Butterfield and Campbell wetlands, note these location are suggestions
-   however the actual location of the setback areas requires planning consideration and is beyond the scope of this project.
+   however, the actual location of the setback areas requires planning consideration and is beyond the scope of this project.
    We have provided scientific guidance to support the planning process.

 .. figure:: ../Scenarios/allocation_results/new_allo_zones.png